Lecture 05: Probability and Statistical Inference

 • Non-parametric alternatives (Mann-Whitney U test)

-Practice Exercise 7: Test normality of windward pine needle lengths
+Practice Exercise 7: Test normality of sunny pine needle lengths

 Note you need to test each groups separately…